kshaffer/cognition/week5.md

 This unit is directed towards the following student goals:

-- ability to synthesize and apply the core concepts listed above, individually or in collaboration with others, in a written explanation
 - ability to articulate an accurate definition and at least one example of application about the core concepts in one's own words (reassessments)
 - contribute to public understanding of the relationship between music and cognitive science
 - ability to construct and articulate substantive, manageable goals (final project)
 - ability to self-assess progress towards those goals (final project)
+- ability to synthesize multiple core concepts in a project of application (final project)